Boston weather in November ranges from warm and glorious to cold and bitter - with many possibilities in between.

 Average precipitation for November: 3.58 inches

-The November - December timeframe typically brings the first significant snowfall to Boston - although October 28 snowfall, followed by a bigger weekend storm, reminds us that snow can come earlier!
+The November - December timeframe typically brings the first significant snowfall to Boston - although in recent years, am October 28 snowfall, followed by a bigger weekend storm over Halloween, reminds us that snow can come earlier!
 If you are planning to travel, weather can be a big consideration when deciding what to pack, so be sure to check the Boston weather report before coming.

 During the first part of the month, temperatures in the mid-60s and even low 70s are not unusual - and these stretches of warm, beautiful weather can last for several days or even a couple of weeks.
 Even so, temperatures can drop steeply as soon as the sun fades.